2020 Stanley Cup Final: Tampa Bay Lightning

-Lightning captain Steven Stamkos did not play in the first three rounds of the 2020 Stanley Cup playoffs as a result of a lower-body injury sustained in July, but the Lightning went on to their third Stanley Cup Final appearance in franchise history and first since 2015 in his absence.
-He would play his only game of the series and the run in game three of the Final and scored the second goal of the game in that game.
+Lightning captain Steven Stamkos did not play in the first three rounds of the 2020 Stanley Cup playoffs as a result of a lower-body injury sustained in July, but, in his absence, the Lightning went on to their third Stanley Cup Final appearance in franchise history and first since 2015.
+He played his only game of the series and the playoffs in game three of the Final and scored the second goal of the game.